krisztianb/typedoc-umlclass/README.md

 ### Other settings

+-   `--umlClassDiagramGeneratorProcessCount <integer>`<br>
+    Generating many diagrams can take several minutes.
+You can use this option to define how many PlantUML JAVA processes should be used to generate the diagrams.
+The work is evenly scheduled among these processes.
+To increase the performance of the plugin, it is a good idea to set this value to the number of CPUs that are available.
+    Default is `1`.
 -   `--umlClassDiagramHideProgressBar <true|false>`<br>
     Since generating many diagrams can take several minutes the plugin displays a progress bar when the diagrams are created as local files or embedded into the HTML.
 No progress bar is displayed when generating remote URLs.
 If other